bizboz1981/PersonalPortfolioSite/README.md

 <ul>
     <li>I will leverage JavaScript to programmatically interact with  <a href="https://docs.github.com/en/rest/using-the-rest-api/getting-started-with-the-rest-api?apiVersion=2022-11-28">GitHub's API</a>, enabling the automatic population and updating of the list showcasing my most recently starred repositories.</li>
     <li>I will use JavaScript to randomly highlight individual 'Buzz Words' in lime green for a few seconds.</li>
-    <li>I will use JavaScript to recreate the parallax effect, as this is not supported in css in mobile browsers I tested.</li>
+    <li>I will use JavaScript to recreate the parallax effect, as this is not supported in css in mobile browsers I tested (apparently due the the <a href="https://forums.developer.apple.com/forums/thread/99883">high repaint cost</a>).</li>
     <li>I will, in due course, deploy to a custom URL.</li>
-    <li>Replace jpgs with more performant webp format images</li>
 </ul>

 # Design